Ebola outbreak in the Democratic Republic of Congo

 What is being done to fight the outbreak?

 National health authorities in DRC are leading the response to the Ebola outbreak, building on their experience with previous outbreaks.
-They are supported by many local and international partner organizations, such as UNICEF, WHO, and MSF, all working together to: provide care and treatment to patients; trace people that have been in contact with infected people; inform and work with communities on prevention measures; deliver water, sanitation and hygiene to prevent the spread of the disease; and provide psychosocial care to infected people and their families, etc.
+They are supported by many local and international partner organizations, such as UNICEF, the World Health Organization, and Medecins sans Frontieres, all working together to: provide care and treatment to patients; trace people that have been in contact with infected people; inform and work with communities on prevention measures; deliver water, sanitation and hygiene to prevent the spread of the disease; and provide psychosocial care to infected people and their families, etc.

 What is UNICEF’s role?